 Public Forest for Sale

 In February 2017, two of the three members of Oregon's State Land Board voted to sell the Elliott State Forest to a private timber company to be clearcut.
 In the weeks following the privatization vote, Oregon Wild and coalition partners helped mobilize a powerful grassroots response to Democrat Tobias Read's decision to sell the forest.
-The people’s response was tremendous and after receiving thousands upon thousands of emails, calls, and postcards, Tobias Read shockingly reversed his position and expressed support for keeping the forest public!
-Then on May 9, something incredible happened: Read, Gov. Kate Brown, and Republican Dennis Richardson all voted unanimously to halt the sale and keep the Elliott public!
+The people’s response was tremendous and after receiving thousands upon thousands of emails, calls, and postcards, Tobias Read reversed his position and expressed support for keeping the forest public.
+In May of 2017 the State Land Board voted unanimously to halt the sale and keep the Elliott public.